alexander-nolan/cv/alexander-nolan-cv.md

 - Split out products from monolithic terraform codebase
   - Designed, tested and implemented migration process including app services, function apps, database, service bus, new app gateway
   - Designed and implemented terraform state migration process for servicebus topics, subscriptions and correlation filters for organisation wide shared servicebus.
 This allowed us to move terraform resources from one project to another with zero downtime and no lost messages.
-- Ran monthly ‘lunch and learn’ sessions for the engineering team.
+- Ran monthly 'lunch and learn' sessions for the engineering team.
 This generally involves a high level of overview, or deep dives on subjects such as:
   - Kubernetes
   - Networking
   - CI/CD pipelines
   - Terraform best practices
   - Client specific implementations of the above subjects

-**Lloyds Banking Group (Contract via Publicis Sapient)**
+## Lloyds Banking Group (Contract via Publicis Sapient)

 **November 2022 – July 2023**